derivexyz/lyra-avalon-interfaces/examples/CollateralManager.md

 ## Example Collateral Manager Contract

-In this guide, we will create a contract that interact with the Lyra markets via the VaultAdapter.sol:
+In this guide, we will create a contract that interact with the Lyra markets via the LyraAdapter.sol:
 1. [Setup manager contract](#setup)
 2. [Transfer positions to manager](#transfer)
 3. [Keep track of open short positions](#track)